hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

+[23/04/29] Now we support training ChatGLM with **Reinforcement Learning with Human Feedback (RLHF)** !
+We provide several examples to run RLHF training, please refer to the `examples` folder for details. (experimental feature)

 [23/04/20] Our repo achieved 100 stars within 12 days!
 Congratulations!

-[23/04/19] Now we support merging the weights of fine-tuned models trained by LoRA!
+[23/04/19] Now we support **merging the weights** of fine-tuned models trained by LoRA!
 Try `--checkpoint_dir checkpoint1,checkpoint2` argument for continually fine-tuning the models.

-[23/04/18] Now we support training the quantized models using three fine-tuning methods!
+[23/04/18] Now we support training the **quantized models** using three fine-tuning methods!
 Try `quantization_bit` argument for training the model in 4/8 bits.

-[23/04/12] Now we support training from checkpoints!
+[23/04/12] Now we support **training from checkpoints**!
 Use `--checkpoint_dir` argument to specify the checkpoint model to fine-tune from.

-[23/04/11] Now we support training with combined datasets!
+[23/04/11] Now we support training with **combined datasets**!
 Try `--dataset dataset1,dataset2` argument for training with multiple datasets.

 ## Datasets